 The boundaries of the proposed District are detailed in the Management District Plan.
-A general description of the area within the boundaries of the proposed District consists of approximately 65 blocks of the west, northwestern and central downtown area of Los Angeles; bounded by the 110 Harbor Freeway on the west, 1st Street on the north, Hill Street, Main Street and Los Angeles Street on the East and 9th Street and Olympic Boulevard on the south.
+Generally, the area within the boundaries of the proposed District consists of approximately six blocks in the central business area of Tarzana, and includes properties fronting Ventura Boulevard between Burbank Boulevard on the west and Reseda Boulevard on the east.
 All property within the approximate boundaries described above are included in the proposed District.

-There are 2,865 parcels owned by 1,710 stakeholders in the proposed District.
+There are 36 parcels owned by 27 stakeholders in the proposed District.
 The map included in the District's Management District Plan gives sufficient detail to locate each parcel of property within the proposed District.